101 Cooking For Two

 • 20 Oreo cookies - roughly chopped

-• Prepare a 9X9 pan by lining it with parchment paper.
+• Prepare a 9X9 or 8X8 pan by lining it with parchment paper.
 The easy way is two strips crossing over each other.
+Use dots of butter under them to hold them in place.

-• Roughly chop 20 Oreo cookies to make about 2 ½ to 3 cups.
+• Roughly chop 20ย Oreo cookies to make about 2 ยฝ to 3 cups.

 • When the chocolate is melted and smooth, remove it from heat.
-Mix in 1 teaspoon of vanilla extract and all but one cup of chopped Oreo cookies.
+Mix in 1 teaspoon vanilla extract and all but one cup of chopped Oreos.

 mixing chopped oreos into melted fudge

-• Pour into prepared pan—top with remaining Oreos and pat the topping into the fudge.
+• Pour into prepared pan, smooth, top with remaining Oreos, and pat the Oreo into the fudge.

 • Allow to cool for 1-2 hours in the refrigerator.
-But room temperature would also work for about 2 hours.
-With a warm shape knife, cut into 36 pieces about 1 ½ inches each or the size you want.
+But room temperature would also work for about two hours.ย With a warm shape knife, cut into 36 pieces about 1 ยฝ inches each or the size you want.

 Your Own Private Notes